 Licensing and its Integration with MSFT environment

-Many organizations create websites in SharePoint as they have agreements with MSFT that covers almost all the licensing fees which makes SharePoint a free tool for them to use, apart from costs associated with development, hosting etc.
+Many organizations create SharePoint websites as they have agreements with MSFT that cover almost all the licensing fees, which makes SharePoint a free tool for them to use, apart from costs associated with development, hosting, etc.

-SharePoint is also suggested in situations, when it’s easier to incorporate in an environment composed mainly of other Microsoft tools.
-E.g. for instance, if you are already be using a MS SQL Server database, which can be used for development of workflows that rely on information flow from sources like MS CRM to the website.
+SharePoint web development is also suggested in situations when it’s easier to incorporate in an environment composed mainly of other Microsoft tools.
+E.g. for instance, if you are already be using an MS SQL Server database, which can be used for the development of workflows that rely on information flow from sources like MS CRM to the website.
 SharePoint also seamlessly integrates into your existing security models.

 Easy Integration of Document Libraries and Staging Environments

-Using SharePoint for the websites, not only offers powerful document-sharing tools, but more importantly, it allows seamless workflow creations, so that all the documents uploaded or downloaded from within the website can go through the proper approval processes anytime they are revised.
+Integration and SharePoint programming for the websites, not only offers powerful document-sharing tools, but more importantly, it allows seamless workflow creations, so that all the documents uploaded or downloaded from within the website can go through the proper approval processes anytime they are revised.

 After all, SharePoint is one of the most popular collaboration platforms.
-Hence it works well for websites that require a lot of developers and content creators to work together at the back end.
-It also works very well, in conditions where a lot of approvals are needed, as out of the box it provides a staging environment which can be used for development, before going live on the Internet.
+Hence it works well for websites that require many developers and content creators to work together at the back end.
+It also works very well in conditions where a lot of approvals are needed, as out of the box, it provides a staging environment that can be used for development before going live on the Internet.

 It’s Familiarity due to existing Implementations

 As SharePoint has Microsoft written all over it, it’s obvious the UI is similar to all other Microsoft products.